goooooouwa/writings/_posts/2019-03-27-resume-2019-english.md

   * Junior Software Developer - Ruby, Beijing Shinetech Technology Development Co., Ltd. Wuhan Branch, 2013/04/16 - 2015/02/28

+## Education

+* Bachelor, Automation, Jianghan University, 2009/09/01 - 2013/06/30

+### Certificates

+* CET-6: 529 points

 ## Project experience

+### Jedis API, an Australian low-cost airline, Business Analyst, 2019/04/08 - present

+#### Project Description

+The JEDIS API is the company's API platform which:

+- Enable high quality, personalized customer experiences.
+Doing this by providing the data and features required AND abstracting away details to let front-end teams focus on what they do best.
+- Be a revenue stream for partner bookings.
+- Give the company a more agile and responsive posture by being a platform that makes it easy to collect, mix and leverage data -which in turn allows Jetstar to take advantage of and rapidly respond to market changes, opportunities and future unknown technology developments.

+#### Personal responsibility

+As the Jedis API team's Business Analyst, responsible for the requirements management through out the whole prodcut lifecycle.

 ### API Gateway, TechOps Platform, Business Analyst, 2018/11/19 - 2019/01/18